-• Section 3.1: We extend semi-discrete transport theory to the unbalanced case, including different primal and dual convex formulations, optimality conditions, and most importantly a simple, geometric tessellation formulation (Theorem 3.1) which turns out to be only slightly more complicated than the corresponding formulation for classical semi-discrete transport.

-- Section 3.2: We develop numerical algorithms for solving the semi-discrete unbalanced transport problem and numerically illustrate novel phenomena of unbalanced transport (Example 3.13).
-In particular, we show qualitative differences between different unbalanced transport models and examine the effect of changing the length scale, which typically is intrinsic to unbalanced transport models. - Sections 4.1 and 4.2: We extend the theory of optimal transport-based quantization of measures to unbalanced transport, deriving in particular an equivalent Voronoi tessellation problem (Theorem 4.1), which turns out to be just as simple as the known corresponding formulation in classical transport.
-The interesting fact here is that the simple geometric Voronoi tessellation structure survives when passing from balanced to unbalanced transport.
-We also illustrate unbalanced quantization numerically, extending the standard algorithms to the unbalanced case. - Section 4.3: In two spatial dimensions, where crystallization results from discrete geometry are available, we derive the optimal asymptotic quantization cost and the optimal asymptotic point density for quantizing a given measure $\mu$ using unbalanced transport (Theorem 4.14).
-The interesting, novel effect in this unbalanced setting is that the optimal point density depends nonlocally on the global mass distribution in such a way that whole regions with positive measure may be completely neglected in favour of regions with higher mass.
+- Section 3.1: We extend semi-discrete transport theory to the unbalanced case, most importantly a simple, geometric tessellation formulation (Theorem 3.1), optimality conditions that fully characterize primal and dual solutions (Theorem 3.2), and additional different primal and dual convex formulations.
+Unlike in the balanced case, the dual potentials associated with the discrete mass locations do not only determine the tessellation of the continuous measure, but also the density of the optimal transport plan.
+Particular attention needs to be paid to areas where the ground transport cost function becomes infinite.
+Special cases of these results were derived in [42, 62] to study a Lagrangian discretization of Wasserstein gradient flows and variational mean field games. - Section 3.2: We develop numerical algorithms for solving the semi-discrete unbalanced transport problem and numerically illustrate novel phenomena of unbalanced transport (Example 3.13).
+In particular, we show qualitative differences between different unbalanced transport models and examine the effect of changing the length scale, which typically is intrinsic to unbalanced transport models. - Sections 4.1 and 4.2: We extend the theory of optimal transport-based quantization of measures to unbalanced transport, deriving in particular an equivalent Voronoi tessellation problem (Theorem 4.1), which turns out to be a natural generalization of the known corresponding formulation in classical transport.
+The interesting fact here is that the simple geometric Voronoi tessellation structure survives when passing from balanced to unbalanced transport, but the mass of the generating points now depends in a more complex way on the mass within their cells.
+We also illustrate unbalanced quantization numerically, extending the standard algorithms (including Lloyd's algorithm) to the unbalanced case. - Section 4.3: In two spatial dimensions, where crystallization results from discrete geometry are available, we derive the optimal asymptotic quantization cost and the optimal asymptotic point density for quantizing a given measure μ using unbalanced transport (Theorem 4.14).
+Our result includes Zador's Theorem for classical, balanced quantization as a special case; see Example 4.17.
+As is common in asymptotic quantization, we consider a spatial rescaling of the domain as the number of points increases and the most interesting regime is where the rescaled point density converges to a non-zero, finite limit.
+While in the balanced case, the rescaled asymptotic cost only depends on the growth behaviour of the transport ground cost function, in the unbalanced setting we now observe an interplay between the rescaled point density and the intrinsic length scale of unbalanced transport.
+An interesting, novel effect in this unbalanced setting is that the optimal point density depends nonlocally on the global mass distribution in such a way that whole regions with positive measure may be completely neglected in favour of regions with higher mass.

-1.5 Setting and Notation
+1.5 Setting and notation

 Throughout this article we work in a domain $\Omega = \overline{U}$ for $U \subset \mathbb{R}^d$ open and bounded.
-(In principle, results could be extended to more general metric spaces such as Riemannian manifolds.)
-The Euclidean distance on $\mathbb{R}^d$ is denoted $d(\cdot, \cdot)$ , and we will write $\pi_i : \Omega \times \Omega \to \Omega$ , for the projections $\pi_i(x_1, x_2) = x_i$ , i = 1, 2.
+(In principle, the results could be extended to more general metric spaces such as Riemannian manifolds.)
+The Euclidean distance on \mathbb{R}^d is denoted $d(\cdot, \cdot)$, and we will write $\pi_i : \Omega \times \Omega \to \Omega$, for the projections $\pi_i(x_1, x_2) = x_i$, i = 1, 2.
 The (d-dimensional) Lebesgue measure of a measurable set $A \subset \mathbb{R}^d$ will be indicated by $\mathcal{L}(A)$ or |A| for short, its diameter by diam(A).